 R.A.C.K. stands for…

-…Risk Aware Consensual Kink and is one of the two guiding philosophies for BDSM relationships and activities.
-RACK was created as a counter-proposal to the SSC (Safe, Sane, Consensual) principle, as many BDSM supporters could not sufficiently identify with the latter.
-Because it has a younger origin, it is less common than SSC.
+…Risk Aware Consensual Kink, and it is one of the two guiding philosophies for BDSM relationships and activities.
+RACK emerged as an alternative to the SSC (Safe, Sane, Consensual) principle, as many BDSM practitioners did not fully identify with SSC.
+Because it is historically younger, RACK is less widely adopted than SSC.

-Both principles serve as a model and basis for the practice of sadomasochistic practices and the differentiation from criminally relevant violence.
+Both principles serve as models and foundations for the practice of sadomasochistic activities and the differentiation from criminally relevant violence.

 Risk…